Our Elementary Objective: FAQs

 What can I expect for bus times to and from Lake Street Elementary in Chittenango?

 The Transportation Department is planning to create separate, dedicated bus routes for Fremont students who are relocating in order to minimize travel time to and from school.
-Bus routes for students relocating during the construction phase will be developed during Summer 2020.
+Bus routes for students relocating during the construction phase will be developed during Spring 2020.

 Where will Woodland students be relocated during the construction period?

 So that the entire school community can be together at an alternate location during the construction period, we have secured a suitable site to relocate Woodland students and staff which meets New York State Education Department requirements for capacity and safety.
-The relocation site is St. Matthew’s School in the Village of East Syracuse (214 Kinne St., East Syracuse,13057).
+The relocation site is St. Matthew’s School in the Village of East Syracuse (214 Kinne St., East Syracuse, 13057).
 This relocation will be for the 2020-21 school year.
 Students will then return to a beautiful, start-of-the-art Woodland Elementary School for the 2021-2022 school year.

 Minoa Elementary, East Syracuse Elementary & Park Hill pre-k: